DuskXi/IndividualProject/ProjectRecording/clevr.md

 ---

 Obtaining the bounding box of an object in the Clevr dataset does not require manual labeling.
-You only need to obtain the rendering information, write a python program to perform the entire transformation process, from model transformation, view transformation, perspective projection transformation, and then calculate the bounding box of the object based on the position of the model vertices in the NDC space.
-This is feasible.
+I need to obtain the rendering information, write a python program to perform the entire transformation process, from model transformation, view transformation, perspective projection transformation, and then calculate the bounding box of the object based on the position of the model vertices in the NDC space, this is feasible.
 Unfortunately, the scene files included in the Clevr dataset lose a lot of information, including model scaling and camera position, which is difficult to reconstruct.
 Therefore, the focus of work needs to shift to modifying the generation code, generating the data set by oneself, and outputting the corresponding bounding box data.

 ---